Example: A mobile app developer who creates and sells apps.

 Reason: The proposed name is not unique or is too similar to an existing company name.

 Solution: Conduct a thorough search on the MCA portal to ensure the name is not already in use.
-Choose a name that is distinctive and stands out.
+Name when distinctive and stands out.

 Reason: The name includes words that are prohibited unless specific permissions are obtained.